eduvpn/apple/README.md

 - Clone repository
 - Configure an XCConfig.
 Edit Developer.xcconfig.<eduvpn or letsconnect>-template in directory /ios/EduVPN/Config/.
 Edit app_name, development_team, app_ID, client_ID, REDIRECT_URL.
 In other file the discovery URL/key are configured, only needed for eduVPN app: Developer.xcconfig.template
-- Open included xcworkspace with Xcode
+- Open included xcworkspace with Xcode (type: xed .)
 - Build

+  ## Versioning
+  Release tag from Github & build number set_build_number.sh (commits)

 Dependencies are managed with CocoaPods.
 But this repository is set up in such a way that you do not need CocoaPods to build this project, only when updating dependencies.
 Dependencies are defined in a [Podfile](https://github.com/eduvpn/ios/blob/master/Podfile), exact versions are 'locked' in [Podfile.lock](https://github.com/eduvpn/ios/blob/master/Podfile.lock).
 All dependencies defined in the Podfile are committed to this repository.